Inference in Functional Linear Quantile Regression: Methodology

-where $\beta_0(\tau)$ is the quantle-level varying intercept function, $\beta_0(\tau) \in \mathbb{R}$ and $\beta(t, \tau)$ is the bivariate regression coefficient function and the main object of interest; it is assumed that $ \beta(\tau, \tau)\in L^2[0,1]$.
+where $\beta_0(\tau)$ is the quantile-level varying intercept function, and $\beta(t, \tau)$ is the bivariate regression coefficient function and the main object of interest.
+It is assumed that for a fixed quantile level $\tau$, $\beta(t, \tau)\in L^2[0,1]$ as a function of $t$.
 Here $X_i^c(t)$ is the de-meaned smooth covariate signal, defined as $X_i^c(t) = X_i(t) - \E X_i(t)$.
 Model \eqref{model} is an extension of the standard linear quantile regression model~\citep{koenker2005} to functional covariates.
-It was first introduced by~\cite{Cardot+:05} and later considered by~\citep{chen+muller2012,Kato:12}.
-For simplicity, in the following it is assumed that the smooth covariate signal has zero mean function, $E[X_i(t)] =0$, for all $t\in [0,1]$.
+It was first introduced by~\cite{Cardot+:05} and later considered by~\cite{chen+muller2012,Kato:12}.
+For simplicity, in the following it is assumed that the smooth covariate signal has zero mean, i.e., $\E X_i(t) =0$ for all $t\in [0,1]$.